stevemr77/prop-driller-9000/README.md

 ## Step 2
 ![Step 2](/src/assets/Step_2.png)
-* Get all three of the proptimusii to render on the screen as well!
+* Get all three of the proptimii to render on the screen as well!
 * Use the given container and component needed.
 End of Step 2
 ---

 ## Step 3
 ![Step 3](/src/assets/Step_3_gif.gif)
-* The container showing all the proptimusii should not appear when the page loads.
+* The container showing all the proptimii should not appear when the page loads.
-* When the logo is clicked, all of the proptimusii should appear.
+* When the logo is clicked, all of the proptimii should appear.
 End of Step 3
 ---

 ## Step 4
 ![Step 4](/src/assets/Step_4_gif.gif)
 * Same as step 3, except now only one transformer is shown at a time when the container appears.
-* Once the transformer is showing, it can be clicked in order to cycle between the different transformers aka proptimusii.
+* Once the transformer is showing, it can be clicked in order to cycle between the different transformers aka proptimii.
 End of Step 4
 ---